prog4biol/pfb2019/README.md

 **Classes** are a way to encapulate (organize) variables and functions.
 Objects get their variables and methods from the class they belong to.

-**Methods** are just functions that belong to a Class.
-Objects that belong to the a Class can use Methods from that Class.
+**Methods** are just functions that belong to a class.
+Objects that belong to the a class can use methods from that class.

 <p>&nbsp;</p>

 ### Running Python

-There are two versions of python: python 2 and python 3.
+There are two versions of Python: Python 2 and Python 3.
 We will be using 3.
-This version fixes some of the problems with python 2 and breaks some other things.
-A lot of code has already been written for python 2 (it's older), but going forwards, more and more new code development will use python 3.
+This version fixes some of the problems with Python 2 and breaks some other things.
+A lot of code has already been written for Python 2 (it's older), but going forwards, more and more new code development will use Python 3.

 #### Interactive Interpreter

 Python can be run one line at a time in an interactive interpreter.
-You can think of this as a python shell.
+You can think of this as a Python shell.
 To lauch the interpreter type the following into your terminal window:

 `$ python3`